Flying this July 4 weekend? Brace for 'operational challenges' – KION546

 Weather could cause delays in Florida, New York and Washington, DC, the FAA said, as well as Georgia, North Carolina, Texas, Illinois, Colorado, Pennsylvania and Arizona.

-As of 1:45 p.m.
-ET Friday, a little over 300 flights in the United States had been canceled, with roughly 2,700 delays, according to flight tracking site FlightAware.
+As of 4 p.m.
+ET Friday, more than 380 flights in the United States had been canceled, with roughly 3,900 delays, according to flight tracking site FlightAware.

 So far this year, US airlines have canceled 3.5% of flights, which is up 42% over 2019, according to Department of Transportation data.